alexjv89/echoalex_com/blog/value-vs-quality.md

 Value and quality dont have a linear relationship.
 The equation is non-linear.
 It looks something like this:
 ![[Pasted image 20210909160449.png]]

 If you are positioning your service as a premium service, then a small drop in quality will result in a large drop in value.
-In the example able 10% drop in quality results in 50% drop in value.
+In the example 10% drop in quality results in 50% drop in value.

 The last 10% of quality is where 50% of value is generated for the customer.